-The successful swing trader is as comfortable on the short side of the market as he is on the long side, and with selling option premium as with buying calls and puts.
+The successful swing trader is as at ease on the short side of the market with bearish swing trades as he is on the long side with bullish swing trades.
+The competent swing trader must be as comfortable selling option premium as he is with buying calls and puts.
 Trends do not continue in either direction forever.
-Giving up on selling option premium and the short side before the game even begins not only deprives you of many trading opportunities, but it also creates a subtle mindset that is always hoping for, and fashioning the possibility of, a new bullish trend regardless of evidence to the contrary.
+Giving up on selling option premium or going to the short side before the game even begins not only deprives you of many trading opportunities, but it also creates a subtle mindset that is always hoping for, and fashioning the possibility of a new bullish trend regardless of evidence to the contrary.

 What then is required to become a successful swing trader?